Joeseph Steinen Wildlife Area

-Steinen Wildlife Area, one of several key protected natural areas along the southern shoreline of Lake Erie, is part of East Sandusky Bay MetroPark located along the southern shoreline of Lake Erie.
-This 155 acre natural area protects an extraordinary freshwater marsh and uplands rich in critical wildlife food and cover.
+The Joseph Steinen Wildlife Area is one of several key protected natural areas along the southern shoreline of Lake Erie.
+This 155-acre natural area protects an extraordinary freshwater marsh and uplands rich in critical wildlife food and cover.